-Brave was one of the early entrants offering a mobile ad blocker, also providing users with the ability to pay sites for their content using the company’s Basic Attention Token (BAT) system.
+Brave was one of the early entrants offering a mobile ad blocker, which is on by default.
+It also provides users with the ability to pay sites for their content using the company’s Basic Attention Token (BAT) system.

-I found that a limited number of sites that I read regularly are registered with Brave, but this will obviously vary greatly from user to user.
+I found that a limited number of sites that I read regularly are registered with Brave's BAT tokens, but this will obviously vary greatly from user to user.
 There’s no official list of Brave publishers, but a small checkmark appears on the Brave logo in the upper-right corner of the browser when you are on a supported site.

-The browser itself covers all of the basics with a couple nice touches like the ability to set a preferred search engine on standard versus private tabs and some fairly granular privacy settings.
+The browser itself covers all of the basics, with a couple of nice touches such as the ability to set different preferred search engines on standard versus private tabs and some fairly granular privacy settings.

 How to choose the best Android browser for you